 Social media is a great tool to help spread the word about an event or activity and get people interested.
 If you use social media we would love for you to join the conversation and create a buzz in the run up to and on Time to Talk Day.

-Tell us what you're up to by using the hashtag #timetotalk and tagging See Me in your post.
+Use the hashtag #TimeToTalk and tell us what you're up to by tagging See Me in your post.